rnpbr/opennetworking-docs/docs/en/Laboratórios/Configuração-NETCONF/index.md

 ## Introduction

-This lab provides a practical approach to configuring network devices using the NETCONF protocol and YANG data models.
+This lab provides a hands-on approach to configuring network devices using the NETCONF protocol and YANG data models.

 ### Prerequisites

 - containerlab
-- `uv` (if you want to manually create the virtual environment, use Python 3.12)
+- `uv` (if you want to create the virtual environment manually, use Python 3.12)

 To get started, clone the repository containing scripts and examples from:
 ```